andrew/ultimate-awesome/README.md

 - [awesome-k6](https://github.com/grafana/awesome-k6) - A curated list of awesome tools, content and projects using k6.
 - [awesome-dotnet-security](https://github.com/guardrailsio/awesome-dotnet-security) - Awesome .NET Security Resources.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
+- [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-bangla](https://github.com/banglakit/awesome-bangla) - A collection of tools, datasets and resources on Bangla computing.
 - [blogs](https://github.com/learn-anything/blogs) - Awesome Blogs.